Brandon Hamm Elected a Fellow of The American College of Trust and Estate Counsel

 Koley Jessen is pleased to announce that Brandon Hamm has been elected a Fellow of the American College of Trust and Estate Counsel (ACTEC).

-One of 42 individuals elected internationally, Hamm joins the premiere organization for estate planning attorneys, which is comprised of only 2500 legal professionals from across the globe who are committed to enhancing the field of trust and estate law.
+One of 42 individuals elected internationally, Hamm joins the premier organization for estate planning attorneys, which is comprised of only 2500 legal professionals from across the globe who are committed to enhancing the field of trust and estate law.
 Koley Jessen’s Kurt Tjaden is also an ACTEC Fellow.

 To become a Fellow of ACTEC, an attorney must be nominated for admission by a Fellow in their state and be approved by both state and national membership committees prior to consideration by the Board of Regents of ACTEC.
 Candidates must also have at least 10 years of experience in the active practice of trust and estate law and are ultimately selected based on their outstanding reputation, exceptional skill, and substantial contributions to the estate planning field by lecturing, writing, teaching, and participating in bar leadership or legislative activities.